-People who aren’t immersed in the world of cycling are often surprised by just how expensive bikes are.
-It’s not uncommon for high-end bikes to cost several thousand dollars, with some super-bikes exceeding the $10,000 mark.
-These days there are plenty of people out there riding a bike that costs more than the car they drive.
+People who aren’t immersed in the cycling world are often surprised by how expensive bikes can be.
+It’s common for high-end bikes to cost several thousand dollars, with some super-bikes exceeding the $10,000 mark.
+These days, there are plenty of people out there riding a bike that costs more than the car they drive.
 As bike prices continue to creep higher, so too does the cost of depreciation.
-Consumers have to expect their bikes to lose significant value the moment they ride it.
+Consumers have to expect their new bikes to lose significant value the moment they ride it.

-Here are five common traits we’ve noticed for bikes that hold value well.
-Using this information when making your next purchase could help you resist the gut-wrenching effects of depreciation in the future.
+Here are five common traits we’ve noticed in bikes that hold their value.
+This information can help inform your next purchase and could help you avoid the gut-wrenching effects of depreciation.

 What’s in a name?
-Well, consumers are often willing to pay more for a product, just because of brand recognition, even if the level of quality is no different from a competitor.
-Purchasing from a strong brand is the most obvious thing that ensures your bike will hold its value.
+Well, consumers are often willing to pay more for a product, just because of brand recognition, even if the quality is no different from a competitor.
+Purchasing from a strong brand can ensure your bike will hold its value.
 Our selection of pre-owned bikes spans a huge range of brands, and there are plenty of desirable brands to choose from.
 But if you’re interested in the cream of the crop, there are three brands that stand out when it comes time to sell: